-Configuring Authentication against Active Directory
+Configuring Authentication with Active Directory

 Once the PAP authentication test has been successful, the next step for sites using Active Directory is to configure the system to perform user authentication against Active Directory.
 The clear-text passwords are unavailable through Active Directory, so we have to use Samba, and the ntlm_auth helper program.
 In this configuration, we are using Active Directory as an authentication oracle, and not as an LDAP database.